bradgrantham/simple-serial-terminal/README.md

 This tool opens
-a device at a particular baud rate a "8,N,1", hooks the terminal to the serial port, and gets out of the way.
+a device at a particular baud rate and "8,N,1", hooks the terminal to the device, and gets out of the way.

 Run it something like the following, then press tilde (`~`) then period to exit.

 ```
 serial /dev/tty01 19200